kevinlynx/dhtcrawler2/tools/README.md

 Yes of course you can write another http front-end UI based on the torrent database, if you're interested in it I can help you about the database format.

+## Sphinx

+Yes, dhtcrawler2 support **sphinx** search.
+There's a tool named `sphinx-builder` load torrents from database and create sphinx index. `crawler-http` can also search text by sphinx.
+All you need is to config something.

 ## LICENSE

 See LICENSE.txt